6G Vision: An Ultra-Flexible Perspective: Ultra-Flexible 6G Framework

 The previous cellular communications generations were standardized approximately ten years apart.
 From a different point of view, it took about a decade for the available technologies to be included in the cellular standards.
 Waiting up to ten years to benefit from an available technology does not make sense if it is possible to develop a platform that hosts different technologies flexibly.
 For now, we need to tolerate the limited flexibility of 5G technologies for the next decade.
 However, an advanced Mitola radio can work like a smart phone that has installable and updateable software.
-We call this radio as a \textbf{flexible RAT platform}.
-In this concept, the platform has ability to have new RATs by a softwarization.
-Thus, flexibility level of the wireless communications system can be enhanced with new technologies and the related updates.\\
+We call this radio a \textbf{flexible key enabler platform}.
+In this concept, the platform has the ability to have new key enabler technologies by a softwarization.
+Thus, the flexibility level of the wireless communications system can be enhanced with new technologies and the related updates.\\

 As it is shown in Fig.~\ref{fig:s4a}, each technology can bring different perspectives to the overall flexibility.
-There is a need for an multi-objective optimization unit to control all configurable and flexible aspects of the defined technologies in the flexible RAT platform.
-This engine can be designed in an AI-aided manner to optimize the RAT flexibilities jointly.
-An optimum work distribution should be done for the flexible configurations of RATs to meet all the system requirements in a most efficient way.
+There is a need for a multi-objective optimization unit to control all configurable and flexible aspects of the enablers in the flexible key enabler platform.
+This engine can be designed in an AI-aided manner to optimize the key enabler flexibilities jointly.
+An optimum work distribution should be done for the flexible configurations of key enablers to meet all the system requirements in the most efficient way.
 At the end, all system requirements should be met optimally.
-The \textbf{flexible cognitive engine} will guarantee this optimization by the help of key performance indicators (KPIs) that show the success while meeting requirements.\\
+The \textbf{flexible cognitive engine} will guarantee this optimization by the help of Key Performance Indicators (KPIs) that show the success while meeting requirements.
+This flexibility optimizer considers also complexity requirements while operating the system.\\